alvaroalea/QL_MiniTrump3/README.md

 ## Drawbacks

-But it do not have memory, you need a Memory Expansion.
+But it do not have memory, you need a Memory Expansion, be aware that you should use only a 512Kb (total 640Kb) expansion, if you want to have a total of 896Kb (like the original trump card) you should use my expansion board, and connect after the trump card, also JP1 in this board and the equivalent jumper shall be soldered to allow the pagin mechanism of the Trump Card.

 It only support 2 Disk Drive, no way to use 3 or 4 Drives

-Also it's only compatible with Minerva Rom

-For the GAL code, use the 1V4 from my other project Trump Card 2 Clone.
+For the GAL use the one in the GAL directory, compatible with GAL16V8 and ATF16V8, it's compiled with GALasm that you can found here: https://github.com/daveho/GALasm

 # Technical Info